OlaAkindele/rag_chatbot/readme.md

 ### 3. Import Data into Neo4j
-Place your email CSV file in the /import directory (default: Clean_Emails.csv).
+Place email CSV file in the /import directory (default: Clean_Emails.csv).

 The import Cypher is preconfigured in import/load_emails.cql.